MicrosoftDocs/visualstudio-docs/docs/vsto/update-ribbon-customizations-in-office-projects-to-migrate-to-dotnet-framework-4-or-4-5.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-  If your project contains a Ribbon customization that was created by using the **Ribbon (Visual Designer)** project item, you must make the following changes to your project code if the target framework is changed to the [!INCLUDE[net_v40_short](../sharepoint/includes/net-v40-short-md.md)] or later.
+  If your project contains a Ribbon customization that was created by using the **Ribbon (Visual Designer)** project item, you must make the following changes to your project code if the target framework is changed to the .NET Framework 4 or later.

 - Modify the generated Ribbon code.

 - Modify any code that instantiates Ribbon controls at run time, handles Ribbon events, or sets the position of a Ribbon component programmatically.

 ## Update the generated Ribbon code
- If the target framework of your project is changed to the [!INCLUDE[net_v40_short](../sharepoint/includes/net-v40-short-md.md)] or later, you must change the generated code for the Ribbon item by performing the following steps.
+ If the target framework of your project is changed to the .NET Framework 4 or later, you must change the generated code for the Ribbon item by performing the following steps.
 The code files you need to update depend on the programming language and how you created the project:

-- In Visual Basic projects, or in Visual C# projects that you created in either [!INCLUDE[vs_dev11_long](../sharepoint/includes/vs-dev11-long-md.md)] or [!INCLUDE[vs_dev10_long](../sharepoint/includes/vs-dev10-long-md.md)] perform all of the steps in the Ribbon code-behind file (*YourRibbonItem*.Designer.cs or *YourRibbonItem*.Designer.vb).
+- In Visual Basic projects, or in Visual C# projects that you created in either Visual Studio 2012 or Visual Studio 2010 perform all of the steps in the Ribbon code-behind file (*YourRibbonItem*.Designer.cs or *YourRibbonItem*.Designer.vb).
 To see the code-behind file in Visual Basic projects, click the **Show All Files** button in **Solution Explorer**.

-- In Visual C# projects that you created in Visual Studio 2008 and then upgraded to [!INCLUDE[vs_dev12](../vsto/includes/vs-dev12-md.md)], perform the first two steps in the Ribbon code file (*YourRibbonItem*.cs or *YourRibbonItem*.vb), and perform the remaining steps in the Ribbon code-behind file.
+- In Visual C# projects that you created in Visual Studio 2008 and then upgraded to Visual Studio 2013, perform the first two steps in the Ribbon code file (*YourRibbonItem*.cs or *YourRibbonItem*.vb), and perform the remaining steps in the Ribbon code-behind file.

 ### To change the generated Ribbon code